language and parsing

 view the output of "apropos bash shell shells" in a 'pager' program

-A pager program allows you to view output from a program one
+A pager program allows you to view output from a program one (screen) page at a time. (pagers: more/less/most)

 run the command apropos shell > shell-commands as a background job